As a headshot photographer, Violet has developed a unique technique, which is based on 3 points:

 These images tell customers or investors a lot about the people and the culture of the company.
 Large corporate photos showcase the quality of the service or product offered and, when done well, help promote the standards the company adheres to in its day-to-day operations.

-An experienced corporate photographer in Indianapolis approaches a corporate photoshoot with great precision and execution.
+An experienced headshot photographer in Indianapolis approaches a headshot photoshoot with great precision and execution.
 With a detailed agenda and a schedule prepared in advance, they can perform at the highest level on the day of the session.
-Absent employees and resources from work is costly for companies, so it is important that the corporate photographer stick to the set schedules – often executives and company employees have a very short window for their shoot. and the photographer should make sure they are on schedule.
+Absent employees and resources from work is costly for companies, so it is important that the headshot photographer stick to the set schedules – often executives and company employees have a very short window for their shoot. and the photographer should make sure they are on schedule.

-Experienced corporate photographers have a variety of lighting and pose settings that they use that can vary widely from photographer to photographer.
+Experienced headshot photographers have a variety of lighting and pose settings that they use that can vary widely from photographer to photographer.

 Posture – Body language is an important aspect of corporate photography.
 Body language for corporate images should convey confidence, confidence, self-control and authority – all qualities that are important in business.
 The subjects of corporate photography are often senior executives who will need you to bring out these qualities during their shoot.
 We encourage subjects to stand or sit upright.
 Have them put their hands together firmly or adopt a puffy posture – such as having their hands around the waist or elbows a little splayed out.
 You also need to determine if their posture is tilted forward or backward.
 A forward lean posture is synonymous with confidence, ease of approach and works well.
 A backward slant posture conveys the opposite, that is, qualities such as shyness, rigidity, distance and lack of accessibility.
 These postures should be avoided at all costs in corporate portraits.